atelechev/astrocadre/doc/follow-up.md

 * theme definition: pre-defined star magnitudes shown
 * 'night' and 'exoplorer' themes
 * star colors depending on their class/temperature
-* flexible canvas size (?)
-* Show the name of the constellation or another significant object that is most close to the center of the viewport
+* show the name of the constellation or another significant object that is most close to the center of the viewport